SiobhanBaines/My-Favourite-Recipes/README.md

 ######  Delete Account
 **As a** visitor,
-**I want** to have the ability to delete my account and my recipes from the site **So that** I know the site is complient with GDPR **Given** the recipes belong to each visitor when they are loaded onto the site, **When** they wish to close their account,
+**I want** to have the ability to delete my account and my recipes from the site **So that** I know the site is compliant with GDPR **Given** the recipes belong to each visitor when they are loaded onto the site, **When** they wish to close their account,
-**Then** the recipes must also be delete because they could be classified as personal information.
+**Then** the recipes must also be deleted because they could be classified as personal information.

 ### *Strategy*
 A site where recipes can be loaded and shared by individuals creating a central repository where anyone can try something new or bake something that brings back child hood memories of being in Grandma's kitchen.
 The site will help remove the need for a book shelf full of cookery books.
 Thereby saving space, reducing clutter and creating a quick easy way to find something tastey to bake.